darkventurestudio/gcsm-cloudflare/README.md

 GCP_KEY: The path to your GCP service account key file (JSON file).
 GCP_PROJECT_NAME: The name of your GCP project where Secrets Manager will be used.

+### IMPORTANT
+The GCP_KEY in the format of -----BEGIN PRIVATE KEY----- .... -----END PRIVATE KEY----- taken from the JSON needs to be processed to make the '\n' real new lines because Cloudflare adds an extra '\' making it a '\\n' and then the decryption of the key does not work.

 You can set these variables by creating a .env file in the root of the project:

 ```properties